 You can send the paperwork to the Division of Motor Vehicles, Enforcement Office, 600 New London Ave., Cranston, RI 02920.

 You will then be able to schedule your inspection appointment.
-At the appointment, you have to bring all of the original receipts for the new and used parts, along with the salvage title that is properly assigned to you.
+At the appointment, bring all of the original receipts for the new and used parts.
+Along with the salvage title that is properly assigned to you.

 Bring along identification as well, such as a Rhode Island license or ID card, and all of the original paperwork for the copies submitted with the application.
 Make sure the vehicle has been fully restored, and bring photos of the vehicle from before the restoration.